Opentrons/opentrons/api/docs/v2/runtime_parameters.rst

 - The syntax for :ref:`defining parameters <defining-rtp>` with boolean, numeric, and string values.
 - How to :ref:`use parameter values <using-rtp>` in your protocol, building logic and API calls that implement the technician's choices.

 It continues with a selection of use cases and some overall style guidance.
-When adding parameters to your protocol, you are in charge of the user experience when it comes time to set up the protocol!
+When adding parameters, you are in charge of the user experience when it comes time to set up the protocol!
 These pages outline best practices for making your protocols reliable and easy to use.

 - :ref:`Use case – sample count <use-case-sample-count>`: Change behavior throughout a protocol based on how many samples you plan to process.
 Setting sample count exactly saves time, tips, and reagents.
 - :ref:`Use case – dry run <use-case-dry-run>`: Test your protocol, rather than perform a live run, just by flipping a toggle.
 - :ref:`Style and usage <rtp-style>`: When you're a protocol author, you write code.
 When you're a parameter author, you write words.
-Follow this advice to make things as clear as possible for your protocol users/readers.
+Follow this advice to make things as clear as possible for the technicians who will run your protocol.